What is Reading Culture?

 The scholarship competition is open to all students currently taking classes at HCC.
 To win, you must:

 Students can submit in both categories but can only win one award.
-Previous winners can participate but are not eligible to compete for one calendar year (for example, if you won in the Spring 2023, you are eligible to compete again in Spring 2024).
+Previous winners can participate but are not eligible to compete for one calendar year (for example, if you won in Fall 2024, you are eligible to compete again in Fall 2025).
 See the Canvas site for submission instructions.